shahad-commits/open-source-SOC-environment/README.md

 **Initial Configuration:**

-1. **Database Setup** - Configure first-time user credentials:
+1. **Database Setup** - Upon first access you will be required to set the initial login credentials, then you can access the UI:

    <div align="center">
    <img width="1724" height="862" alt="Cortex Initial Setup" src="https://github.com/user-attachments/assets/5facfe44-a6de-4545-acdf-503ffbcbb021" />
    </div>

 2. **Organization Management:**
-   - Create your security organization....
+   - Create your security organization..
    - Configure organization users with appropriate permissions...

    <div align="center">